LassoSoft/LassoGuide/lasso_guide_source/index.rst

 will be used.
 Any output to standard out that is generated from the command will be shown below the command as you would see it in your terminal.
-For examples of issuing Lasso commands from the interactive interpreter, a prompt of ">: " will be used and any values produced from running those commands will be shown using the line comment convention as outlined above for code blocks.
+For examples of issuing Lasso commands from the interactive interpreter, a prompt of ">: " will be used, and any values produced from running those commands will be shown using the line comment convention as outlined above for code blocks.